MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-query.md

 4. For **Group by**, select a time-grouping option: **Monthly** or **Aggregated**.
 If you choose Monthly, the query results will contain one row with data for each month in the time period that you chose.
 If you choose **Aggregated**, the query results will contain one row for the entire time period that you chose.

    >[!Note]
-   >Currently, the only [meeting-exclusion rule](meeting-exclusions-intro.md) that can be used with an ONA query is the [Tenant default meeting exclusion rule](meeting-exclusion-concept.md#default-meeting-exclusion-rule).
+   >Currently, the only [meeting-exclusion rule](meeting-exclusions-intro.md) that can be used with an Network query is the [Tenant default meeting exclusion rule](meeting-exclusion-concept.md#default-meeting-exclusion-rule).
 As you build your query, this rule is selected by default; it cannot be deselected.

 5. If you want the query to run repeatedly, on a regular schedule, select **Auto-refresh**.
 (For more information, see [Auto-refresh option for queries](query-auto-refresh.md).)